mikelevins/delectus1/doc/storage.md

 as members of the default collection, but the user may move any list to any other collection at any time.

+### User Accounts

+A **user account** is an object that describes a Delectus user and enables the user to log in to the application.
+In order to browse and edit Delectus data, a user must first log in to a valid account.

+Each user account has a unique identifier, an email address, and a password.
+An account may be enabled or disabled; only a Delectus administrator may change the enabled status of an account.

+All lists and collections are owned by user accounts.
+A user account's identifier is used to identify the owner of a list or collection.

 ## Storage Model

 The user data model is a conceptual outline of how Delectus user data